 Dominican Investor Visa Program Requirements

-There are two main investment options:
+There are three main investment options:

 - Invest $50,000 in a government-approved business or